 You're responsible for the system integration of functions for enhanced driving assistance systems, but you're also a product owner.
 What specific tasks are you responsible for?

 For example, I'm responsible for the Emergency Steering Support (ESS) function, which should warn the driver of things like potential collisions.
 I make sure that the customer gets to experience these assistance systems.
 This means that I analyse the process and check whether it's complete, whether all the system functions involved have been taken into account, and if the required information is available.
 I then define test scenarios that we work through either with a simulation tool or on the vehicle directly.
 They're really all exciting tasks, because I get to learn a lot about the vehicle.
 As a product owner in Pre-Integration Automated Driving, I help collect data from various sources and visualise it in front-end dashboards to help advance digitalisation for tooling.
-For example, we set up a dashboard to make all important dates accessible to the system integrators in one central location.
-The dashboard made this information easily accessible and was a big help in our day-to-day work.
-I work in a very interdisciplinary way with internal and external colleagues alike.
+I work in a very interdisciplinary way with colleagues from the other units alike, such as Telematics, Powertrain, and Body.

 Which skills can you apply particularly well to these tasks?